rahzep/Tabbie/README.md

     $('#tabs').tabbie({event:'click'});

-to change the event capture point to 'click',the default is 'mouseover'.
+to change the event listener to `click`,the default is `mouseover`.

 HTML part is just like this: